Complete Guide to our Rear Systems

 Repairability

-The other distinct advantage of being completely modular is that damage to one part of the system doesn’t mean the end of your AeroPack, as each component can be replaced easily.
-Our AeroPacks are guaranteed for 5 years for equipment failures/defects, but in theory, they should last a lifetime of use.
+The other distinct advantage of being completely modular is that damage to one part of the system doesn’t mean the end of your Rear System, as each component can be replaced easily.
+Our Rear Systems are guaranteed for 5 years for equipment failures/defects, but in theory, they should last a lifetime of use.

-All individual parts for AeroPack systems can be found and purchased in the Accessories and Spares section of the website.
+All individual parts for Tailfin Rear Systems can be found and purchased in the Accessories and Spares section of the website.

-Which accessories can I use with a Tailfin AeroPack?
+Which accessories can I use with a Tailfin CargoPack?

 Cargo Cage – Helping you to carry an extra load on your bikepacking trip safely and securely.
 Cargo cages can be fitted to Alloy Racks with triple bosses and can be bought with Cage Packs.